- China Tours +

 There are five places you can buy snacks or food:

-Trains in China are fairly safe, yet some good advice never hurts.
+Train travel in China are fairly safe, yet some good advice never hurts.

 When you are traveling with young children, keep them close and an eye on them.
 Don't allow them to run up and down the train coach/platform, or lose them in the station.
 Beware of pinching your fingers in the (automatic) doors.
 Hold onto the hand knobs and rails while walking inside the coach.
 The washroom floor can be slippery, so be careful in there.